Skip to content

 • 08/10/2025

-The 2025 National Book Award for Translated Literature: Winners Announced
+The 2025 National Book Award for Translated Literature: Finalists Announced

 Minimal black-and-white line illustration of a laurel wreath, symbolising the 2025 National Book Award for translated literature and literary recognition, in the In Other Worlds signature style.

-The winners of the 2025 National Book Award for translated literature have been revealed, honouring five outstanding books that showcase…
+The Finalists of the 2025 National Book Award for translated literature have been revealed, honouring five outstanding books that showcase…

-Read MoreThe 2025 National Book Award for Translated Literature: Winners Announced
+Read MoreThe 2025 National Book Award for Translated Literature: Finalists Announced

 • in focus